gracechin/gracechin.github.io/_projects/ketchup-if-you-can.markdown

 ---
 layout: post
 title: "Ketchup If You Can"
 dates: "2018"
-description: "I worked with four other talented engineers to design a toy to rehabilitate children with hemiplegic cerebral palsy as part of the university's elective module."
+description: "A toy to help     rehabilitate children with hemiplegic cerebral palsy"
 icon: ketchup.JPG
 video: https://www.youtube.com/embed/tEUqCEllvD0
 ---

-*Ketchup If You Can* is a toy designed to rehabilitate children aged 5-12 with hemiplegic cerebral palsy.
-The game is inspired from an existing game, *Bop It!*.
+_Ketchup If You Can_ is a toy designed to rehabilitate children aged 5-12 with hemiplegic cerebral palsy.
+The game is inspired from an existing game, _Bop It!_.
 The ketchup-themed toy instructs the player to do a certain move.
 If the player does the move correctly within a time limit a rewarding audio and haptic feedback would be given to the player.
 The game increases in difficulty by reducing the time limit as the player levels up.

 ![diagram]({{site.url}}/assets/pages/ketchup-diagrams.png)